 You can find details to help you plan your journey on our website where there is also Station Information(https://www.lumo.co.uk/where-we-go/station-information) on the accessible features at each of the stations we serve.
 The same information for every station is provided on the National Rail website at www.nationalrail.co.uk/stations .
 This includes a journey planning tool called ‘Stations Made Easy’ which helps you plan your route around a station.

 We regularly update information on our website so that you can find out about any disruptions which may affect you.
 This includes any temporary restrictions, for example, because of building work or when facilities such as lifts and toilets at stations are out of order.

 Our teams will work with Station Facility Operators to enable live monitoring of accessible facilities, such as lifts, as technology emerges to support this.
 You can access this information via our app, website or by talking to a member of our team.
 If you book assistance via our Passenger Assist team, they will advise you if there are any known disruptions in relation to accessibility.

 Our fleet of five Hitachi trains are fully compliant with the Persons of Reduced Mobility – Technical Specification of Interoperability (PRM-TSI) regulations and include two wheelchair user spaces next to an entrance door and an accessible toilet.

-You can find diagrams of our trains on our website.
-These show the layout and location of accessible features on board.
+You can find diagrams of our trains as part of this document and in our onboard section (https://www.lumo.co.uk/onboard) on our website.
+These show the layout and location of the accessible features on board.

 A2.3 PASSENGER JOURNEY INFORMATION (ONLINE, AT STATIONS, ON TRAINS)